JHUDMC/LibCal-Website-Customization/README.md

    // Description: Adds a border around items requiring authorization
    // Author: Dua Lipa (hotgurlsheet@gmail.com)
    ```
-5. Take a screenshot of what the changes look like, and save to `images/readme_images/`
+5. Take a screenshot of what the changes look like, and save it to this repo in  `/images/readme_images/`
 6. Add the image and a short description to the [Customization List](#List-of-Customizations "Jump to list") section of this readme file.
 7. Add a row in the [Customization Table](#Table-of-Customizations "Jump to table") of this readme file.
 8. Follow the instructions below for implementation.